-A new poll from Regulate Rhode Island show 59 percent of Rhode Island supports making marijuana legal.
+A new poll from Regulate Rhode Island show 59 percent of state residents support making cannabis legal.
 That’s a steady increase from similar polls in past years, said Regulate RI Director Jared Moffat.

 “We have seen support steadily increasing over the years,” he said.
 “This is a sign that the people of the Rhode Island support this and as time goes on, support only grows.
 We feel that now is the time for Rhode Island to move forward.”

-This last obstacle is convincing Senate President Teresa Paiva Weed and House Speaker Nick Mattiello.
+This final obstacle to clear is convincing Senate President Teresa Paiva Weed and House Speaker Nick Mattiello, who control what bills come up for a floor vote.
 Activists thought they had majority support in both chambers last year, too, but the bill never got a vote.

 He said the latest poll should help convince legislative leadership.
 “One of the reasons of going out and spending the time and money on a poll is to add to that open-mindedness.”